julelang/manual/src/integrated-jule/interoperability/header-files.md

 To bind interoperable files, you must initialize a module for the project.
 See the [Modules](/packages/modules/) section.
 The import paths must start with the module name like ordinary use declarations.
 See [Using Packages](/packages/using-packages) section for more information.

 ## Linking Header Files
 The use declarations of Jule are used to include C++ headers in the Jule code to be generated.
 It's just a little different.
-A use declaration should be told that this is a C++ include and the path should be given as a string.
+A use declaration should be told that this is a C++ include, and the path should be given as a string.

 For example:
 ```jule